russelljjarvis/teiili/docs/scripts/Building Blocks.rst

 The core of the motivation for the development of teili was to provide users with a toolbox to easily build and combine neural ``BuildingBlocks`` which represent basic algorithms implemented using neurons and synapses.
-In order to provide these functionalities all ``BuildingBlocks`` share the same parent class which amongst other provide I/O groups and properties to stack ``BuildingBlocks`` hierarchically.
+In order to provide these functionalities, all ``BuildingBlocks`` share the same parent class which, amongst other things, provides I/O groups and properties to combine ``BuildingBlocks`` hierarchically.

 BuildingBlock